what to do if wegovy leaked out of injection site

 If you're using the GLP-1 (Glucagon-Like Peptide-1) weight loss medication named Wegovy, then you're familiar with its mode of administration – a subcutaneous injection.
 Typically, this is a smooth process.
 However, there are instances where Wegovy can leak from the injection site.

-While this might cause some concern, it's essential to remember that leakage doesn’t necessarily mean your medication's effectiveness will decrease.
+While this might cause some concern, if medicine leaks, you may not have received the full dose—do not re-inject; instead, follow the product’s missed-dose instructions or contact your healthcare professional.
 But what then should you do if this occurs?
 Let's guide you through the necessary steps.

 Always be prepared.
 Make sure you have all equipment within easy reach before you start the injection process.
-This includes alcohol pads, the Wegovy pen, needles, and a band-aid.
+This includes alcohol pads, your single-use Wegovy pen (built-in needle), and a band-aid.
 This enables a quick response should leakage occur.

 Clean the area.
 If leakage happens, your first step should be to clean the area thoroughly.
 Use an alcohol pad and gently but firmly wipe around the injection site.
 Think of it as a minor spill in your kitchen - you'd want to clean it thoroughly to prevent any complications, wouldn't you?